codeclou/jenkins-github-webhook-build-trigger-plugin/README.md

 **Build Plugin**

-Jave Oracle Java 8 and Apache Maven 3 installed.
+Have Jave Oracle Java 8 and Apache Maven 3 installed.
 And then build like this:

 ```bash
 git clone https://github.com/codeclou/jenkins-github-webhook-build-trigger-plugin.git